John-Halter/Image_Classification/README.md

 The reasons I wanted to make this type of project was to gain experience working with supervised learning models.
 Another goal of mine was to create my own dataset from scratch to really comprehend the models output.
-Using this personally created dataset, I wanted  to use Keras and Tensorflow to create a convolutional neural network that could classify the following butterflies native to Colorado:
+Using this personally created dataset, I wanted  to use Keras and Tensorflow to create a convolutional neural network that could classify butterflies.
+As someone who enjoys the outdoors, seeing butterflies was common and got me questioning which butterfly was what.
+Living in Colorado I thought it would be interesting to create a classifier for the following common butterflies native to Colorado:
 - Colorado Hairstreak
 - Common Buckeye
 - Monarch